Genshii8/skyhold.gg/pages-markdown/protection/What's New - Protection Warriors in BfA.md

 To go along with the above point about rage, [Shield Block's](http://bfa.wowhead.com/spell=2565/shield-block) rage cost can be inhibiting.
 Trying to keep [Shield Block](http://bfa.wowhead.com/spell=2565/shield-block) up makes it difficult to cast other abilities that cost rage, to the point where casting, say, [Revenge](http://bfa.wowhead.com/spell=6572/revenge) may lock you out of casting [Shield Block's](http://bfa.wowhead.com/spell=2565/shield-block) for several seconds.
 You could argue that this is a good gameplay dynamic because you have to make the decision between one ability or the other.
 I don't necessarily disagree with that.
 However, the decision making can still be there even if rage gen is increased as the result of that is increased rotational fluidity.
 (Again, speaking from a single-target point of view.)

+### Ignore Pain

+[Ignore Pain](http://bfa.wowhead.com/spell=190456/ignore-pain) functions in the same way as it does on live (besides tuning changes), however, one *major* difference is that it's on the GCD.
+As a spell that sometimes needs to be used as a rage dump, or generally speaking as a spell that needs to be used quickly in reaction to something, having it on the GCD is very frustrating.

 ## To sum it up:

 We gained quite a lot of utility and our core playstyle remains the same from Legion, albeit it has been slowed down significantly.